Digital-Innovation-Foundation/BTMBOK/README.md

 https://www.btm-forum.org/standards/bok

-It is delivered in a single Eclipse Process Framework (EPF) Method Library and Wiki, and reuses primarily 100+ CC BY-SA, EPL 1.0, & EUPL 1.2 references.
-Other licenses include CC-BY, Apache, MIT, etc.
+It is delivered in a single Eclipse Process Framework (EPF) Method Library and Wiki, and reuses primarily 100+ CC BY-SA, EPL 1.0, & EUPL 1.2 references, with some under freer licenses such as CC-BY, Apache, and MIT.

-We reuse contents from several academic and professional projects, whether from vendors, governments, associations, universities, open source initiatives.
+We reuse contents from several academic and professional projects, whether from vendors, governments, associations, universities, or open source initiatives.

 https://www.btm-forum.org/standards/bok/integration